Subgroup decomposition in $\text{Out}(F_n)$, Part III: Weak attraction theory: Nonattracted lines

 In the previous section, given a rotationless $\phi \in \Out(F_n)$ and $\Lambdapp \in \L(\phi)$, we described the set of conjugacy classes that are not weakly attracted to $\Lambdapp$ under iteration by $\phi$ --- they are precisely the conjugacy classes carried by the nonattracting subgroup system $\A_\na(\Lambda^\pm_\phi)$.

-In this section we state Theorem~\ref{ThmRevisedWAT} that characterizes those lines that are not weakly attracted to $\Lambdapp$ under iteration by $\phi$.
+In this section we state and prove Theorem~\ref{ThmRevisedWAT}, the full fledged version of Theorem~G from the Introduction, which characterizes those lines that are not weakly attracted to $\Lambdapp$ under iteration by $\phi$.
 Our characterization starts with Lemma~\ref{LemmaThreeNASets} that lays out three particular types of such lines: lines carried by $\A_\na(\Lambda^\pm_\phi)$; singular lines of $\phi^\inv$; and generic leaves of laminations in $\L(\phi^\inv)$.
 Theorem~\ref{ThmRevisedWAT} will say that, in addition to these three subsets, by concatenating elements of these subsets in a very particular manner one obtains the entire set of lines not weakly attracted to $\Lambdapp$.
 The proof of this theorem will occupy the remaining subsections of Section~\ref{SectionWeakAttraction}.

+The proof of Theorem~\ref{ThmRevisedWAT} requires a re-examination of the weak attraction theory of mapping classes of surfaces, based on Nielsen-Thurston theory, and carried out in Section~\ref{SectionNFHGeometric}.
+One ``folk theorem'' in this context is that for any finite type compact surface $S$ with exactly one boundary component, and for any mapping class $\phi \in \MCG(S) \subgroup \Out(\pi_1 S)$, if $\phi$ is a pseudo-Anosov element of $\MCG(S)$ then $\phi$ is a fully irreducible element of $\Out(\pi_1 S)$.
+In Proposition~\ref{PropWeakGeomRelFullIrr} we will prove this folk theorem in a very general context that is expressed in terms of geometric models.
+In \PartFour, the conclusions of Proposition~\ref{PropWeakGeomRelFullIrr} will be incorporated into Theorem~J, which is the full fledged version of Theorem~I from the introduction.